mdsunivie/deeperwin/README.md

 # About

 DeepErwin is a collaborative effort of Michael Scherbela, Leon Gerard, Rafael Reisenhofer, Philipp Marquetand, and Philipp Grohs.\
-The code was written by Michael Scherbela, Leon Gerard, and Rafael Reisenhofer.\
+The code was written by Michael Scherbela, Leon Gerard, and Rafael Reisenhofer with contributions from Halvard Sutterud.\
 If you have any questions, freel free to reach out via [e-mail](mailto:deeperwin.datascience@univie.ac.at).